hanhanwu/Hanhan_Conference_Notes/RetailML_Summit2021.md

   * collaborative filtering
   * context based filtering which allows you to apply business rules for the filtering
 * [Retail Demo Store][7] and [All the workshops' code][8]

+## Retail AI Use Case: Building a Demand Prediction Model
+* The talk was given by a professor at Retail Analytics Council at Northwestern University.
+Their Research includes dealing with out-of-stock and overstock, waste reduction, inventory accuracy (such as theft, wrong records in the inventory managemnet) and markdown optimization.

+### Learnings
+* The focus on this talk was Markdown Optimization.
+According to them, this type of optimization could boost the forss margin by 10% ~ 20% for in-season and end-of-season sales programs
+* Method they use:
+  1. Clustering: to cluster prodcuts using product similarities, features used here are:
+    * normalized week number (week since first sale)
+    * current selling price
+    * quantity sold
+    * average cost
+    * sell through rate
+    * markdown taken (binary variable)
+    * % markdown
+  3. SVM: to assign cluster numbers to new products, features used to in the product clusters' classification are:
+    * style
+    * color
+    * year
+    * week
+    * class
+    * vendor
+    * MSRP (manufacturer's suggested retail price)
+    * cost
+  5. Random Forest: to predict markdown
+* For new products which are lack of the data, their solution didn't work well on all of them.
+Of course more data the better.
+Meanwhile they check the feature importance change before and after getting more data.
+* Ads, promotions are not included in their research

+## Boosting Retail Margins: Price Optimization with ML
+* The talk was given by Tryolabs.
+They need to understand the price elasticity of demand in order to find the best price to maximize objective function.
+* The task is to maximize the profit function:
+  * `max(sum(Q(pi) * (pi - ci)))`
+    * Q is demand function, p is price, c is cost
+* Challenges include:
+  * Stock level constraints
+  * Dependent demands (subsititute products)
+  * Retailer's additional goals are unknown
+* Experimental Setup
+  * Pricing Frequency: hourly, daily, weekly (selected)
+  * Set of products: one category (selected), many categories, one subcategory
+  * Time span: no exploration, time for exploration (selected), time for exploitation (selected)
+  * Benchmark: control store (selected), control products, control region